Rehaan1/QuizFeed-Backend/README.md

 # SENDING ANSWER TO QUIZ QUESTIONS
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/answer
-2. Header must have Authorization Token with access student
+2. Header must have Authorization Token
 3. Expecting quiz_id, question_ids of the quiz, answers as quiz_id(int), question_ids(array of question_id(int)), answers(array of answer(string)) in JSON format in Body
 4. NOTE: The question_ids array and the answers array must be in order
 5. If Successfully answer enter, returns JSON containing message

 # GETTING ALL ANSWER TO A QUIZ FOR A STUDENT
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/answer/getAnswer
-2. Header must have Authorization Token with access teacher
+2. Header must have Authorization Token
 3. Expecting quiz_id, p_id of the quiz, person(student) as quiz_id(int), p_id(int) in JSON format in Body
 5. If Successful, returns JSON containing an array of all the answers of the questions of the quiz in order

 # GETTING ALL STUDENTS WHO ATTEMPTED A QUIZ BY QUIZ ID
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/quiz/showAllAttempted
-2. Header must have Authorization Token with access teacher
+2. Header must have Authorization Token
 3. Expecting quiz_id as quiz_id(int) in  JSON format in Body
 4. If Successfull returns persons_attempt Json containing Person ID as Key and Person Name as Value

 # ENTERING MARKS FOR A STUDENT FOR A QUIZ
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/marks/enter
-2. Header must have Authorization Token with access teacher
+2. Header must have Authorization Token
 3. Expecting quiz_id,p_id of student, mark as quiz_id(int), p_id(int), mark(int) in  JSON format in Body
 4. If Succesful returns Json containing message

 # GETTING ALL MARKS OF STUDENT
 1. Access Route Using GET Method https://quizfeedapi.herokuapp.com/marks/getStudentMarks
-2. Header must have Authorization Token with access student
+2. Header must have Authorization Token
 3. If Successfull returns all_marks Json containing quiz_id as Key and mark as Value of that student

 # GETTING  MARKS OF STUDENT BY ID
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/marks/getStudentMarksByPID
-2. Header must have Authorization Token with access teacher
+2. Header must have Authorization Token
 3. Expecting p_id as p_id(int) in  JSON format in Body
 4. If Successfull returns all_marks Json containing quiz_id as Key and mark as Value